 When we moved into our current rental home, which was built in the 1960’s, there were a few things that took some getting used to.
 One of the biggest things we lamented was the fact that our refrigerator didn’t have a water dispenser/ice maker.

-I know that this is not a real problem, but after having those things for so many years, it felt strange not to have them.
+I know that this is a “first world problem,” but after having those things for so many years, it felt strange not to have them.
 I can’t tell you how many times I absentmindedly pushed my glass into the front of the fridge before I realized there was nothing there.

 We’re trained to always look for the newest and most innovative, but bells and whistles can add a lot of unnecessary complications to our lives.
-A lot of times, all of the “features” that come with homes, appliances, cars, phones, and other electronics actually make our lives more complicated instead of easier.
+A lot of times, all of the “features” that come with homes, appliances, cars, phones, etc. actually make our lives more complicated instead of easier.

 I’d love to hear from y’all about what over-complicates your life, and any steps you’ve taken (or want to take) to simplify.
 Please share in the comments!